macvk/dnsleaktest/README.md

 ## How to build & use Golang Version

-1. Download executable binary for Linux, MacOs or Windows without build:
+1. Download executable binary for Linux, MacOs or Windows without build [latest build by travis-ci]:

 ### Linux